April 10, 2013

 Cherry juice concentrate price increase

 We have raised the price of tart cherry juice concentrate for the first time in many years.
 We are going to $16.99/quart.
 This is a steep increase.
-We had a large cherry crop in 2009 and much of the surplus was made into concentrate.
-The 2010 crop was very small but we still had enough […]
+We had a […]

 Bartlett Pears, Bosc Pears, and Stanley Plums

 We really have a nice crop of pears this year.
 The Bartletts are in right now and they are large size and real nice.
-We will start the Bosc pears this week they are also big and beautiful.
-The Stanley Prune Plums just are taking their time getting ready.
-We like to let them hang […]
+We will start the Bosc pears […]

 Upick apples

 The M88 apple block has been laid out with u-pick in mind, and we have promoted our u-pick for several years.
-However, as the apples on the M-88 farm began to develop this year I realized that they were all russeted.
-Russet is a brown rough finish on an apple skin that is usually the […]
+However, as the apples on the M-88 farm began […]

 McIntosh are IN!

 The first of the McIntosh apples just started coming in today!
-We also still have Gingergolds available, however not for too much longer so get ’em while they’re still around!
-We have been seeing the first of the Bartlett Pears coming in as well this week.
-They are perfect right now… we should have them […]
+We also still have Gingergolds available, however not for too much longer so get ’em while they’re still around! […]

 Labor Day U-Pick

 We are looking forward to a busy weekend ahead.
 The main question we have been getting- “What will you have for u-pick?”
 Raspberry picking will be strong this weekend.
-There are still some peaches on the trees, but we cannot guarantee that they will go through the entire weekend.
-Call us ahead of time and […]
+There […]

 APPLES!

 This fall weather means its apple season!
 Today, I had my first apple of the season and it was everything I have been waiting for- juicy, crisp, and sweet!
-We are looking forward to a big Labor Day weekend!
-We are planning on having Sanza apples in the markets before the weekend and Ginger Golds […]
+We […]

 Late August Fruit Roundup

 Betsy and I just completed a lap of the orchard and I felt I better report.
 Red Havens are taking their time getting ripe.
-We will start on Monday or Tuesday.
-We are hearing from a lot of people who want to u-pick this weekend and they can get some nice peaches but let me […]
+We will start on Monday or […]

 August in the Market

 The fruit stands are running out of table space because of all the fresh produce we have in right now!
-The markets have been taken over with the smell of peaches.
-Right now, we have the Garnet Beauty and Early Glow peaches, which are semi-cling.
-We will have the Red Haven, free stone peaches in […]
+The markets have been taken over with the smell of […]

 ‘Cot Week!

 Things have been very busy at the farm lately.
 We are moving into our peak week for apricots!
 The trees and our coolers are loaded.
-We have them available for U-pick and also in the market.
-The apricots are hanging low on the trees so picking is fun for the whole family.
-Sunday (July 7th) […]
+We have them available for […]

 Tart Time!

 We are coming to the last few days of sweet cherry picking.
 Tomorrow is the last day for picking at the M 88 market.
-We have a later variety (the Hudsons) that will be able to be picked at our US 31 market through the weekend.
-The tart cherries are looking great right now!
-We […]
+We have a later variety (the […]

 Biggest Black Sweet Cherries Ever!!!

 What a pick your own cherry season it has been already!
 We have never seen U-pickers so happy with their fruit!
-The good news for this season is that these are truly the biggest black sweet cherries ever!
-The bad news is that for years we are going to be hearing “why aren’t they as […]
+The good news for this season is that these […]

 SWEET CHERRIES!

 The time is here!
 King Orchards’ sweet cherry season has officially started!
 This is the best crop we have had in years!
-We have cherries in the market for sale by the quart, flat (8 quarts), and 20 lb lug.
-Today we started sending U-pickers out and they are coming back with some great looking […]
+We have cherries in the market for sale […]

 John’s comments, Really nice looking cherry crop

 The sweet cherries have finally begun to turn color and we can get excited about the upcoming sweet cherry season.
-The crows are getting in the act and we have been out shooing them away.
-I am anxious to get upick sweets underway.
-We trimmed the sweet cherry trees very hard this year.
-We cut […]
+The crows are getting in the act and we have […]

 Daisy Had Puppies!!

 Many of you know Daisy, the King family’s Bernese Mountain dog that can be found wandering around the farm and market.
-As of June 8th, Daisy is the proud mother of two male puppies!
-Daisy is loving them and so is everyone on the farm!
-We can’t wait for them to open their eyes so […]
+As of June 8th, Daisy is the proud mother […]

 Getting Ready for Cherry Season!

 The markets are starting to prepare for the busy season ahead!
 Our cherry crop should be very good this year!
-We are looking at the sweet cherry crop starting around the 12th of July and the tarts around the 18th.
-U-Pickers will have lots of cherries to choose from so make sure you bring the […]
+We are looking at the sweet cherry crop starting around […]

 Fruitstand Update & Top Ten Ways to Eat Asparagus

 We’re still in the thick of asparagus season.
-Stop by the M-88 or US-31 markets from 9 until 6, and pick up a pound or ten of these fresh, delicious Michigan treats.
-The King Orchards bakery is fired up for the season and turning out fresh homemade pies, cookies, muffins and donuts.
-Strawberry season should […]
+Stop by the M-88 or US-31 markets from 9 until 6, and pick up a pound or ten of these fresh, delicious […]

 Asparagus in the Markets